CUNY-CL/winter-camp/README.md

 #### Extracting token features to train the model.

 During the training phase, the model must be given a set of labelled token features which will be used to calculate the probabilities of all TokenCases in 'train.tok'.
 Token features can include word context features including tokens that appear to the left and right of the token of interest, in addition to suffix features.
-For example, the labelled token features for the sentence, 'Nelson Holdings International Ltd. dropped the most on a percentage basis , to 1,000 shares from 255,923 .', will look like the following--
+For example, the labelled token features for the sentence, 'Nelson Holdings International Ltd. dropped the most on a percentage basis , to 1,000 shares from 255,923 .', will look like the following in **Figure 2**--

 ```
 TITLE   t[0]=nelson     __BOS__ suf1=n  suf2=on suf3=son